-Only the G is still a part of the original major scale.
+Only the G is still a part of the original key of C.

 Chord bIIIx in songs

-- Blackbird, in the chorus you could find a bIIIx although it is probably a key change
+- Blackbird – In the chorus, you could find a bIIIx although it is more of a key change this time

-- Tenderness, has a bIIIx with and without bass note variation
+- Tenderness – There’s a bIIIx with and without bass note variation

 Perhaps a little complicated theoretically but at least it’s easy to spot when the bIIIx enters a song, extreme tension!

 My favourite example of bIIIx happens in the third chord played in ‘Smells Like Teen Spirit’, so let’s hand over to Kurt and the boys for some bIIIx action!

 The IVm completely throws the feel of our normal IV chord out the window.
 The IV chord has a striving feeling, whereas the IVm has a slow down effect on almost any progression, especially when it is used after a normal IV chord.